We would love to meet you in person, and welcome you to Paraguay. Before that happens, take a few minutes to get to know us.

 Karina obtained her undergraduate degree from University of Glasgow, and Masters from Miami University.
 She is a Rolex Awards for Enterprise winner (2012), Young Alumnus of the Year (2013, University of Glasgow), Global Conservation Fellow (2015, Miami University) TEDx University of Glasgow Fellow (2016), and Woman of the Year (2017, Valle de Aosta).
 She is the co-founder of Para La Tierra, running projects and field stations in multiple locations in Paraguay.
 She has published widely, mostly in the field of herpetology, and is actively involved in science, conservation and education projects.
 She is categorised as a Level 1 Investigator by PRONII/CONACyT.

 Joe obtained his undergraduate degree in Biology from Tufts University in Massachusetts.
-He spent a semester abroad, studying in Buenos Aires, where he learned to speak Spanish and was Para La Tierra’s first intern back in 2010.
+He spent a semester studying in Buenos Aires, where he learned to speak Spanish and was Para La Tierra’s first intern in 2010.
 He is a Rufford Foundation Small Grants for Conservation recipient (2012) for his project studying the ‘Ecology of the Endangered White-winged Nightjar’.
-Joe is also a ‘One Young World’ ambassador (2017) presenting his project ‘Voces de la Naturaleza’ at the global conference in Bogotá.
+Joe is also a ‘One Young World’ ambassador (2017) presenting his project ‘Voces de la Naturaleza’ at the global conference in Bogotá, and a 2018 North American Association for Environmental Education 30 under 30 awardee for his work in developing the programme for children in Paraguay.

 Primate Project Leader

 Becca obtained her undergraduate degree in Zoology from the University of Edinburgh and her Masters at Roehampton University.
 She is now studying towards a PhD in Conservation Science with the University of Aberdeen.
 She has previously worked with captive and wild primates in Namibia, Panama and Puerto Rico.
-She studied the hooded capuchins of Reserva Natural Laguna Blanca and has published several papers on their behaviour.
-She has presented her research at conferences in Asuncion, Chicago and Durham.
+She studied the hooded capuchins of Laguna Blanca and has published several papers on their behaviour.
+She has presented her research at conferences in Asuncion, Chicago, Nairobi and Durham.
 She is a National Geographic Explorer and received the Lawrence Jacobsen Education Development Award from the International Primatological Society.
-She is currently continuing the capuchin studies in Procosara and beginning a study of the urban howler monkey population of Pilar.
+She is currently studying Capuchin monkeys in San Rafael National Park, and the urban Howler monkeys of Pilar.

 Jorge Ayala Santacruz